A Toy Model of Universality: Reverse Engineering How Networks Learn Group Operations

 Representation theory bridges linear algebra and group theory, and studies how group elements can be thought of as matrices.
 At a high level, our algorithm embeds group elements as such matrices, uses its ReLU activations to perform matrix multiplication, and uses the unembed to convert back to group elements.
 We prove correctness of our algorithm using results from representation theory in Section~\ref{algorithm}.

-We verify our understanding of our model with four lines of evidence in Section~\ref{sec:reverse_engineer}.
+We verify our understanding of a model trained to perform group composition with four lines of evidence in Section~\ref{sec:reverse_engineer}.
 (1) the logits are as predicted by the algorithm over a set of key representations $\rho$.
 (2) the embeddings and unembeddings purely consist of a memorized lookup table, converting the inputs and outputs to the relevant representation matrices $\rho(a)$, $\rho(b)$ and $\rho(c^{-1})$.
 (3) the MLP neurons calculate $\rho(ab)$, and we can explicitly extract these representation matrices from network activations.
 Further, we can read off the neuron-logit map directly from weights, and neurons cluster by representation.
 (4) ablating the components of weights and activations predicted by our algorithm destroys performance, while ablating parts we predict are noise does not affect loss, and often \textit{improves} it.

-Finally, we use our mechanistic understanding of our models to investigate the universality hypothesis in Section~\ref{sec:universality}.
+Finally, we use our mechanistic understanding of models to investigate the universality hypothesis in Section~\ref{sec:universality}.
 We break universality down into strong and weak forms.
 Strong universality claims that the same features and circuits arise in all models that are trained in similar ways; weak universality claims that there are underlying principles to be understood, but that any given model will implement these principles in features and circuits in a somewhat arbitrary way.
 While models consistently implement our algorithm across groups and architectures by learning representation-theoretic features and circuits, we find that the choice of specific representations used by networks varies considerably.
 Moreover, the number of representations learned and order of representations learned is not consistent across different hyperparameters or random seeds.
 We consider this to be compelling evidence for weak universality, but against strong universality: interpreting a single network is insufficient for understanding behavior across networks.